| Vol MMXIII, No 91 | March 31, 1980 | Monday Evening |

 (1995)

-On this date in 1995, Latino superstar Selena Quintanilla-Perez was shot and killed by employee and founder of her fan club, Yolanda Saldivar, whom she was about to fire.
-Selena's music and stage presence attracted audiences all over the world.
-She died just a month before her 24th birthday.
+On this date in 1995, Latino superstar Selena Quintanilla-Perez was shot and killed by Yolanda Saldivar, an employee and founder of Selena's fan club.
+Salivar has only recently learned that she was about to be fired.

 On this date in 1928, William Orville R. C. "Lefty" Frizzell was born (in Corsicana).
 His hits included "Long Black Veil" and "Saginaw Michigan" for which he received a grammy.